wlia-code/ServeShop/README.md

 ![Facebook Business Page](media/readme_media/facebook_page.png)

 We maintain an active Facebook Business Page to engage with our community, share updates, and promote products.
 Our Facebook page is a hub for the latest news, promotions, and customer interactions.
-Follow us on Facebook to stay updated with our latest offers and product launches.
+Follow us on Facebook

 - **[Facebook Business Page](https://www.facebook.com/people/Gn-SHOP/61563466650456/)**